 - Above all, Map and Improve the performance of each Value Stream (VS).
 VS’s, as an example, include every process between customer order and customer delivery.
 VS performance is important, Process performance may not be.
 VS’s move your business to create a focal point on Value Delivery.
 A Value Stream gives businesses:

 - – Profound Knowledge of Value Stream processes,

 - – Increased Value Stream output quality.

-- Document and Promote the successes of targeting Value delivered, building project inertia.
+- Document and Promote the successes of targeting Value delivered and building project inertia.

 - In addition, initiate an Education and Instruction Program to increase improvement velocity.

 - Estimated Progress Milestone: At the end of the first quarter you will have put in place all the parts needed to optimize the implementation of your Production System.
-4 Value Streams are Mapped and Improved.
+At least 6 Value Streams are Mapped and Improved.
 The next steps accelerate your march forward.

 - (Optional, based on aggressiveness) Hire additional Black and Green Belts.
 This will ramp up the improvement effort through your company.